-• Only purchase the amount and kind of fertilizer or pesticide needed and store in locked, dry cabinets
+• Only purchase the amount and kind of fertilizer or pesticide needed and store in locked, dry cabinets.

-- Do not allow fertilizer and pesticide spills to be washed into the storm drain system. - Dry pesticide and fertilizer spills should be swept up and later applied at the rate specified on an area where needed. - Liquid pesticide and fertilizer spills should be soaked up using absorbent material (such as sawdust, cat litter, or soil) and then taken to a household hazardous waste collection site. - Never apply fertilizers near wells. - Do not spray or apply pesticides near walks or driveways.
-This will help prevent pesticides from washing off into the storm drain system.
+• Do not allow fertilizer and pesticide spills to be washed into the storm drain system.

+• Dry pesticide and fertilizer spills should be swept up and later applied at the rate specified area where needed.

+• Liquid pesticide and fertilizer spills should be soaked up using absorbent material (such as sawdust, cat litter, or soil) and then taken to a household hazardous waste collection site. • Never apply fertilizers near wells.

-Household hazardous wastes (HHWs) are discarded materials that are ignitable, corrosive, reactive, and toxic or otherwise listed as hazardous by the EPA.
-Paint, used motor oil, gasoline, antifreeze, or lawn and garden chemicals that you dispose of in the gutter or your backyard can migrate to rivers or filter down through the ground and pollute aquifers.
+• Do not spray or apply pesticides near walks or driveways.
+This will help prevent pesticides from washing off into the storm drain system. oil, gasoline, antifreeze, or lawn and garden chemicals that you dispose of in the gutter or your backyard can migrate to rivers or filter down through the ground and pollute aquifers.
 The following best management practices should be employed when handling HHWs: